aws-samples/amazon-omics-tutorials/example-workflows/protein-folding/README.md

-# AWS Omics Protein Workflows
+# AWS HealthOmics Protein Workflows

-This folder contains example WDL based workflows that use AlphaFold and ESM Fold tooling for use with Amazon Omics.
+This folder contains example WDL based workflows that use AlphaFold and ESM Fold tooling for use with AWS HealthOmics.

 These are provided AS-IS and are intended to demonstrate conventions, patterns, and best practices for writing workflows for scale.
 They are intended as starting points that you can customize to fit your specific requirements.